 Children approach the sciences through hands-on exploration and experimentation.
 Children begin to understand the basic concepts of biology, chemistry, physics, and earth sciences.
 From the study of vertebrates and invertebrates to identifying the parts of a tree, and understanding the difference between a liquid, solid, and a gas, the Children’s House science curriculum is expansive.
 Students sprout seeds to learn about roots, stems, and leaves, and build a circuit using a battery to make a light bulb light up among other project-based exploration.

+During the first two years of Children’s House program, the students have the opportunity to try a variety of art and creative materials in the classroom, including painting, collage and glue, cutting with scissors and hole-punching.
 Beginning in the third year of the Children’s House program, students attend art class once a week in small groups.
 Students are introduced to a wide variety of materials, concepts, skills, techniques, and projects.
 Emphasis is placed on the process of creating art in a personal way.
-Students work independently on their own ideas with a framework set up by the teacher.
-Lessons are given on the care and use of materials, specific methods of creating art, and on the works of specific artists.
-Projects often tie in to classroom curriculum or cultural celebrations.
+Students work independently on their own ideas, within a framework set up by the teacher.
+Lessons are given on the care and use of materials, specific methods of creating art, and on the works of specific artists, both past and contemporary.
+Projects often tie into classroom curriculum or cultural celebrations.
 The goal of the Children’s House art curriculum is to allow each child to explore their own creativity through a variety of projects.